-Approved in 2000, the da Vinci Robotic Surgical System is hailed by some as a minimally invasive device.
+Approved in 2000, some hailed the da Vinci Robotic Surgical System as a minimally invasive device.
 It is also considered risky for patients.
 Sales increased since its introduction, and so did its use.
-In 2017, the number of procedures hit the 700,000 mark at over 2,000 hospitals in the United States alone.
+In 2017, the number of procedures hit 700,000 at over 2,000 hospitals in the United States alone.
 According to the manufacturer, over five million procedures have been done worldwide.
-The procedures were performed by approximately 44,000 surgeons trained in the operation of the da Vinci Robotic Surgical System.
+The procedures were performed by approximately 44,000 surgeons trained in the da Vinci Robotic Surgical System operation.
 The device's success is shadowed by the more than 20,000 adverse events associated with it in this country.
-Let's explore what the da Vinci Robotic Surgical System is and how it works.
-We'll also look at the number and type of adverse events associated with it.What Is the da Vinci Robotic Surgical System?
+Let's explore the da Vinci Robotic Surgical System and how it works.
+We'll also look at the number and type of associated adverse events.What Is the da Vinci Robotic Surgical System?

-The system, created by the California-based company Intuitive Surgical, has four robotic arms, which operate on the patient.
+The system, created by the California-based company Intuitive Surgical, has four robotic arms which operate on the patient.
 A console is operated by the surgeon who controls the arms.
-The console has a high-definition three-dimensional viewing system, providing surgeons with an excellent view of the area.
+The console has a high-definition, three-dimensional viewing system, providing surgeons an excellent view of the area.
 It allows them to remain seated throughout the procedure.
 This prevents the surgeon from becoming fatigued after standing for prolonged periods.
 The robotic arms lend stability to tedious procedures.
 This makes it possible for the surgeon to make precise incisions.
-Combined, the varied advantages of using the da Vinci Robotic Surgical System makes the procedure less invasive.
-It also decreases the amount of blood loss and provides for faster recovery time, according to company marketing.Types of Procedures
+The varied advantages of using the da Vinci Robotic Surgical System make the procedure less invasive.
+According to company marketing, It also decreases blood loss and provides faster recovery time.Types of Procedures

-Because of the da Vinci Robotic Surgical system's ability to work precisely in small areas, using a three-dimensional camera, it is commonly used for many different procedures.
-Some of the most common are hysterectomies, gallbladder removal, organ transplants, repair of cardiac valves and bariatric (weight loss) surgery.
-Most prostate surgery (roughly 80 percent) is done using this robotic device.
-As time goes by, the da Vinci Robotic Surgical System is expected to be used to treat cancer, particularly in the cervical area, and the brain.Types of Mechanical Malfunctions Found With the da Vinci Robotic Surgical System
+Because of the da Vinci Robotic Surgical system's ability to work precisely in small areas using a three-dimensional camera is commonly used for many different procedures.
+Some of the most common are hysterectomies, gallbladder removal, organ transplants, repair of cardiac valves, and bariatric (weight loss) surgery.
+Most prostate surgery (roughly 80 percent) uses this robotic device.
+As time goes by, the da Vinci Robotic Surgical System is expected to be used to treat cancer, particularly in the cervical area and the brain.Types of Mechanical Malfunctions Found With the da Vinci Robotic Surgical System

-The Food and Drug Administration is tasked with tracking the adverse events associated with defective medical devices.
+The Food and Drug Administration tracks the adverse events associated with defective medical devices.
 These can be divided into mechanical issues and patient injuries.
 The mechanical issues are:

 - Malfunctioning arms: The arms might move to the wrong area during surgery or drop items such as insulation into the patient's body.